 Slide 9 : Deep

 When we have data like: sounds, images, videos.
 The number of possible inputs/outputs is generally higher.
-Consequently, we will generally use Deep learning algorithms which use a neural network.
+Consequently, we will generally use Deep learning algorithms which use neural networks.

 Slide 10 : Data intra

 So that's a diagram that came out of the book by François Chollet who is the creator of Keras.